-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2011 □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUE TITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 00 00-54361 BioDrain Medical, In (Exact name of registrant as specific Minnesota 33-1007393 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2060 Centre Pointe Blvd., Suite 7, Mendota Heights, MN 55120 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, incl Indicate by check mark whether the registrant (1) has filed all reports required to be filed during the preceding 12 months (or for such shorter period that the registrant was require requirements for the past 90 days. ĭ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted or be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapt the registrant was required to submit and post such files). ĭ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated f definitions of "large accelerated filer," "accelerated filer" and "smaller reporting compan Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company 🗷 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act). ☐ Yes 🗷 No APPLICABLE ONLY TO CORPOR ATE ISSUERS: Indicate the number of shares outstanding of each of the issuer's classes of common stock registrant had 30,427,328 shares of common stock, par value \$.01 per share, outstanding
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2011 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-54361 BioDrain Medical, Inc. (Exact name of registrant as specified in its charter) Minnesota 33-1007393 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) incorporation or organization) 2060 Centre Pointe Blvd., Suite 7, Mendota Heights, MN 55120 (Address of principal executive offices) (Zip Code) 651-389-4800 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ĭ Yes ☐ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, anon-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\square$ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes 🗷 No APPLICABLE ONLY TO CORPORATE ISSUERS: Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+As of November 1, 2011, the registrant had 30,427,328 shares of common stock, par value \$.01 per share, outstanding.